upenndigitalscholarship/petrodelphia/pages/about.md

         — data sheet

 ### Targeted searching
-Use the website’s search bar for targeted searching by keyword, personal name, place name, year, and so on.
+Use the website’s search bar for targeted searching by keyword, personal name, place name, year, etc. This will work for texts as well as images.

+### Chronological browsing
+Browse all the items, both texts and images, chronologically.

 ### Lesson plan
-Read the [lesson plan](/lesson.html), which has been designed for social studies teachers at the middle and high school levels in Greater Philadelphia.
+Read the [lesson plans](/lesson.html), which have been designed for social studies teachers at the middle and high school levels in Greater Philadelphia.
 The curriculum may also be of interest to college educators anywhere who offer courses on energy history, energy policy, environmental justice, labor history, urban environmental history, city planning, or the built environment.
-The lesson plan could also could be pertinent, in a comparative way, for residents, activists, and planners in other urban zones with legacy refineries (e.g., Richmond, California, on San Francisco Bay).
+The lesson plan could also could be pertinent, in a comparative way, for residents, activists, and planners in other urban zones with legacy refineries (e.g., Linden, New Jersey; Brooklyn, New York; and Richmond, California).

 ### Interactive maps
 Explore the two mapping tools: